Introduction

 1. What is TreeSet?

-2. Key Points About TreeSet
+2. Summary: Key Points About TreeSet

 - Sorted Order: Maintains elements in ascending order.
+The elements in a TreeSet are sorted by natural ordering.

 - Null Elements: Does not allow